 And so it was that the Symphony, then a group of dedicated local musicians, brilliantly brought to life Sergei Prokofiev’s Peter and the Wolf at the Williamsburg Regional Library on May 6, 1984.

 A vibrant and vital contributor to the performing arts of Williamsburg was born that day.
-The group's initial performances were so well received that the founders planned a schedule of concerts for the general public.
+The group's initial performances were so well received that the founders planned a schedule of concerts for the general public and has been performing ever since.

 Assistant to the Executive Director